openforis/sepal-doc/docs/source/cookbook/classification.rst

     :group: classification-recipe
     :title: Import a .csv file in SEPAL as training data.

-Select :btn:`<fas fa-chevron-left> next` to add the data to the model.
+Select :btn:`<fa-solid fa-chevron-left> next` to add the data to the model.
 SEPAL will provide a summary of the classes in the legend of the classification and the number of training points added by your file.

-Selecting the :btn:`<fas fa-check> Done` button will complete the uploading procedure.
+Selecting the :btn:`<fa-solid fa-check> Done` button will complete the uploading procedure.

 .. thumbnail:: ../_images/cookbook/classification/import-training-csv-summary.png
     :group: classification-recipe